Is the Keto Diet Expensive?

 And forget the expensive lean ground beef.
 Buy regular ground beef, drain the fat and you have pretty much the same thing.

-I grew up on these very budget friendly cabbage rolls and they are keto!
+I grew up on these very budget friendly keto cabbage rolls and they are delicious and satisfying!

 Poultry – Chicken is usually cheaper than red meat and just as versatile.
 It’s always cheaper to buy the whole chicken rather than in pieces.
 When I do buy pieces I buy chicken thighs.